xbiome/StrainPanDA-data/example/Figures/README.md

 ## NOTE！All the shell scripts or R codes (in htmls), should be run under the SimStr environment

+$PATH_SimStr_folder: the path of folder containing SimStr scripts.
+See [here](https://github.com/xbiome/StrainPanDA/tree/main/SimStr#install-and-activate-the-environment) for the example.

 ## Supporting evaluation files: